GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 # Inbound SAML using Passport.js
 ## Overivew

-The Gluu Server uses a component called Passport.js to enable organizations to send users from their Gluu Server to an external identity provider (IDP) for login (this concept is also known as: **inbound single sign-on**).
-Passport not only normalizes authentication, it also provides a standard mapping for user claims.
+The Gluu Server uses the [SAML IDP MultiAuthn interception script](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/integrations/idp/IdpMultiAuthnExternalAuthenticator.py) to enable inbound SAML single sign-on with Passport.js.

+Post-authentication, the script uses just-in-time provisioning to add users to the Gluu LDAP server if a local account does not already exist.
+In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.

+!!!
+Note
     Passport is an Express-based web application.
 We've modified it to call oxTrust APIs for its non-static configuration.
 Because its configuration is stored centrally in LDAP, you can scale Passport even in clustered topologies.

-The Gluu Server uses the [SAML IDP MultiAuthn interception script](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/integrations/idp/IdpMultiAuthnExternalAuthenticator.py) to enable inbound SAML single sign-on.

-Post-authentication, this script uses just-in-time provisioning to add users to the Gluu LDAP server if a local account does not already exist.
-In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.

 ### Prerequisites
 - A Gluu Server with Passport.js installed during setup ([Installation Instructions](https://github.com/GluuFederation/gluu-passport#setup-passportjs-with-gluu));